cjimti/mk/_posts/2018-07-26-elasticsearch-essential-queries.md

 ```

 The example data is powered by the [Dark Sky API].
 If you are interested in gathering your own weather data, check out my article [High Traffic JSON Data into Elasticsearch on Kubernetes].

+## Resources

+- [Elasticsearch]
+- How to [install Elasticsearch]
+- [Production Grade Elasticsearch on Kubernetes]
+- [High Traffic JSON Data into Elasticsearch on Kubernetes]
+- Elasticsearch [Search in Depth] documentation
+- Elasticsearch [data types] for mapping indexes
+- Elasticsearch [Aggregations]

 [REST]:https://en.wikipedia.org/wiki/Representational_state_transfer